magnacore/ViperOS/configurations/home/anaconda3/envs/util/share/doc/yt_dlp/README.txt

 On some systems, you may need to use py or python instead of python3.

-pyinst.py accepts any arguments that can be passed to pyinstaller, such as --onefile/-F or --onedir/-D, which is further documented here.

-Note that pyinstaller with versions below 4.4 do not support Python installed from the Windows store without using a virtual environment.
+Note that pyinstaller does not support Python installed from the Windows store without using a virtual environment.

 IMPORTANT: Running pyinstaller directly WITHOUT using pyinst.py is NOT officially supported.
 This may or may not work correctly.

 Platform-independent Binary (UNIX)

-You will need the build tools python (3.7+), zip, make (GNU), pandoc* and pytest*.
+You will need the build tools python (3.6+), zip, make (GNU), pandoc* and pytest*.

 After installing these, simply run make.